RMWarner9/Smart-Mirror/README.md

 ## Background

-The Smart Mirror API project was a project created for CIS111B final project.
+The Smart Mirror API project is a project that creates an API that can be used for a Smart Mirror.
-This project allows the API to be imported and can be used with any OS, or front-end design.
+It is a REST API returning JSON responses of Weather, Clothing, and News

 ## modules